AlexMachin1997/Shopping-List-Assistant/README.md

 - Edit items
 - Edit a shopping list
 - Edit the colour assigned to the shopping list
-- Push notifications
-- GPS tracking
+- GPS tracking via React-Native-Maps
 - Theming
 - Managing AsyncStorage
 - Filter lists based on criteras such as complete and incomplete